hkniberg/ainutshell/2-extra/500-making-of.md

 So I decided to give it a week.
 As with the video, I cleared a week in my calendar and headed out to the cabin.
 That's where I am right now, typing this text.
 Whatever I can do in a week, that will be enough.
 Plus, most people don't read long books anyway, so I want to keep it short (like my previous books).

 This would not have been possible without AI assistance.
-See the chapter on [Book editing](../2-use-cases/240-book-editing.md) for more details.
+See the chapter on [Book editing](240-book-editing.mdils.
 AI took care of a lot of grunt work, so I could focus on the content and writing.
 And through brainstorming sessions and feedback, it also helped me write a better book.

 As repeated throughout this book, Human + AI, that's where the magic lies.